Spr Norman Corness

 On demobilization, Norman returned to the CNR where he completed his Machinist Apprenticeship and then worked with the CNR for 43 ½ years – retiring in 1986.

-Norman kepy himself very busy in his retirement.
+Norman kept himself very busy in his retirement.
 He was a longtime member and supporter of the Sappers Club who spent many hours planning and coordinating the Sappers Club annual reunions.
 He was a member of the Kingsway Legion for 40 years and still had his uniform that had been issued to him in 1945 and wore it every Remembrance Day and other appropriate occasions.
 He was also a member of the Air Museum Society and a member of the Radial Rail Society that still operates the streetcar over the High Level Bridge.
 Norman received the Alberta Centennial Medal in 2005.

 A funeral service is planned for Friday June 12, at 1:00 PM at the Anglican Parish of Christ Church at 12116 102 Ave Edmonton, AB.